Thumbs Up was recently featured on KSTP-TV, Minnesota Live and in the Elk River Star Newspaper.

 (Silent Impact, page 8)

 In the words of Joe Schmit, “Bullies are forgotten.
 Kindness can become legendary.
-You never know when someone at your school needs you to acknowledge them, say hi to them.
+You never know when someone at your school needs you to acknowledge them and say hi to them.
 When in doubt, do the right thing.”

-The No One Sits Solo Grant was funded in part by the Sherburne County Area United Way.
+The No One Sits Solo Grant was funded in part by the Sherburne County Area United Way and the Three Rivers Community Foundation.

 For inquiries or to learn more about the grant, please visit email info@thumbsupformentalhealth.org